MirageC79/Interfaces-for-WobbleX-integration/RatRig/V-Minion/readme.md

 An Idea for the RatRig V-Minion based on the WobbleX concept.

 Improvement is in progress but it works pretty well so far.

+23.05.2023:

-23.05.2023: I had some problems with the heat insert for the lower part now it is clamped with 2 M3x10 screws.
+I had some problems with the heat insert for the lower part now it is clamped with 2 M3x10 screws.
+An upper interface for a SFU1204 Ball Screw was added.

 Additional to the printed parts:
 * 16 pcs. steel pins 3x10 mm